 UCEAP Students are expected to follow University of California rules and regulations on academic misconduct.
 As enrolled UC students abroad, EAP Participants should understand and subscribe to the principles of academic integrity and must be willing to bear individual responsibility for their work while studying abroad.
-The UCEAP Academic Conduct Policy may be reviewed online at http://eap.ucop.edu/Documents/ forms/academic conduct policy.pdf.
+The UCEAP Academic Conduct Policy may be reviewed online.